-A fee of \$1.00 per minute will be charged.
-This money is paid directly to the staff member.
-If your child is not picked up five minutes after closing time and there has been no contact with the parent/guardian, the staff will:
+If your child is not picked-up five minutes after closing time and there has been no contact with the parent/quardian, the staff will:

-- 1. Check the sign-in sheet for any information regarding alternate arrangements for your child's pick up. - 2.
+- 1. Check the sign-in sheet for any information regarding alternate arrangements for your child's pick-up. - 2.
 Call parents/guardians at home and/or at work.
 If alternate arrangements were made, staff will call alternate's phone number as well as the parents/guardians. - 3.
 After fifteen minutes, emergency contacts will be called if parents/guardians cannot be reached.

-If after thirty minutes staff are unable to contact the parents/guardians or any of the designated emergency contacts, staff will call the Ministry for Children and Family Development, Emergency Services, who will come and take your child into care until a parent or guardian can be located.
+If, after thirty minutes staff are unable to contact the parents/guardians or any of the designated emergency contacts, staff will call the Ministry of Education and Child Care, Emergency Services, who will come and take your child into care until a parent/ guardian can be located.